 Handlers also feel that the value of one pallet of potatoes does not warrant the cost of complying with the order's regulations.
-Based on an estimated average f.o.b. price of \$12.60, the value of one pallet of potatoes is approximately \$225.00.
-Increasing the minimum quantity exception from 1,000 to 2,000 pounds of potatoes would allow a handler to ship one pallet of potatoes without regard to the order's grade, size, maturity, and inspection requirements.
+Based on an estimated average f.o.b. price of \$12.60, the value of one pallet of potatoes is approximately \$252.00.
+Increasing the minimum quantity exception from 1,000 to 2,000 pounds of potatoes allows a handler to ship one pallet of potatoes without regard to the order's grade, size, maturity, and inspection requirements.
 Relaxing the minimum quantity is expected to benefit producers, handlers, and importers.

 Section 8e of the Act provides that when certain domestically produced commodities, including Irish potatoes, are regulated under a Federal marketing order, imports of that commodity must meet the same or comparable grade, size, quality, and maturity requirements.
-Whenever two or more marketing orders regulating the same commodity produced in different areas of the

-United States are concurrently in effect, the importation into the United States of any such commodity shall be prohibited unless it complies with the grade, size, quality and maturity provisions of the order which, as determined by the Secretary of Agriculture, regulates the commodity produced in the area with which the imported commodity is in most direct competition (7 U.S.C.
-608e-(a)).
-Section 980.1(b)(2) of the Vegetable Import Regulations specifies that potatoes imported into the United States are in most direct competition with potatoes of the same type produced in the area covered by this order.
-Since this action would increase the minimum quantity exemption under the domestic handling regulations, a corresponding change to the import regulations must also be considered.
+Whenever two or more marketing orders regulating the same commodity produced in different areas of the United States are concurrently in effect, the importation into the United States of any such commodity shall be prohibited unless it complies with the grade, size, quality and maturity provisions of the order which, as determined by the Secretary of Agriculture, regulates the commodity produced in the area with which the imported commodity is in most direct competition (7 U.S.C.
+608e-1(a)).
+Section 980.1(a)(2)(ii) of the Vegetable Import Regulations specifies that imported round-type potatoes, except red-skinned, round type potatoes, are in most direct competition with potatoes of the same type produced in the area covered by Marketing Order 948.
+Since this action increases the minimum quantity exemption under the domestic handling regulations, a corresponding change to the import regulations must also be considered.

 Minimum grade, size, quality, and maturity requirements for Irish potatoes imported into the United States are currently in effect under § 980.1 (7 CFR 980.1).
 The minimum quantity exemption is specified in § 980.1(c).
-The exemption for red skinned, round type or long type potatoes would remain at a 500 pound limit.
-This proposal would increase the quantity for all other round type potatoes that may be imported without regard to the import regulation requirements from 1,000 to 2,000 pounds.
+The exemption for red skinned, round type or long type potatoes will remain at a 500 pound limit as provided in Marketing Orders 946 and 945, respectively.
+This rule increases the quantity for all other round type potatoes that may be imported without regard to the import regulation requirements from 1,000 to 2,000 pounds.
 The metric equivalent for 1,000 pounds is 453.592 kilograms and 2,000 pounds is 907.185 kilograms.
-The increase in the minimum quantity exemption for imports of potatoes would have a beneficial impact on importers.
-This proposed rule would provide flexibility in the importation and distribution of smaller quantities of potatoes.
+The increase in the minimum quantity exemption for imports of potatoes will have a beneficial impact on importers.
+This rule will provide flexibility in the importation and distribution of smaller quantities of potatoes.

-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
 601-612), the Agricultural Marketing Service (AMS) has considered the economic impact of this action on small entities.
-Accordingly, AMS has prepared this initial regulatory flexibility analysis.
+Accordingly, AMS has prepared this final regulatory flexibility analysis.
 The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
 Marketing orders issued pursuant to the Act, and rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.
 Import regulations issued under the Act are based on those established under Federal marketing orders.